How categories work in documentation

 Deleting a category permanently removes all its pages.
 This cannot be undone.
 Unpublish the category first if you want to take it offline temporarily without losing content.

-For publishing categories and pages, see Publish documentation to a public URL.
+For publishing categories and pages, see Make your documentation visible to visitors.